InCoder: A Generative Model for Code Infilling and Synthesis

+Our primary model is \InCoder{}, a 6.7B Transformer~\citep{vaswani2017attention} language model.
+We use the same architecture as the dense 6.7B models described in \citet{efficient_lm_xlm_g}; the Fairseq architecture description can be found in Table~\ref{table:architecture} in the appendix.
+All experiments use this model unless stated otherwise (we train smaller models for comparison in \autoref{sec:ablations}).

-We train our models on a corpus of (1) public code with permissive, non-copyleft, open-source licenses and (2) StackOverflow questions, answers, and comments.
-Our primary focus in this paper is on the Python language, but we also include code files from 28 total languages and all available StackOverflow content.
-After the filtering and deduplication steps outlined below, our corpus contains a total of 159 GB of code, 52 GB of it in Python, and a total of 57 GB of content from StackOverflow.
-See \autoref{fig:code-corpus-languages} in the Appendix for the total data size by language.
+To train our models, we collect a corpus of (1) public code with permissive, non-copyleft, open-source licenses from GitHub and GitLab and (2) StackOverflow questions, answers, and comments.
+Our primary focus in this paper is on the Python language, but we also include code files from 28 total languages and StackOverflow content from all available languages.
+We decontaminate our pre-training corpus by removing all datasets which we use in our evaluation experiments.
+See \autoref{sec:data-code} for details.
+Our final pre-training corpus contains a total of 159 GB of code, 52 GB of it in Python, and a total of 57 GB of content from StackOverflow.
+See \autoref{fig:code-corpus-languages} for size by language.